Why a Modern Keyword Rankings and Visibility Report Is Essential in 2026

 Monitoring Your Report for AI Search Visibility

-This is where modern reporting really earns its keep.
+Modern reporting really earns its keep.
 The new frontier of performance is about how often your brand appears in AI generated answers.
 These metrics are the leading indicators of your future visibility.

 Key metrics for AI search visibility include: